-The State of Montana has developed capabilities critical to the prevention, protection, response, recovery, and mitigation related to acts of terrorism and other catastrophic events.
+The State of Montana has developed capabilities critical to the prevention, protection, response, recovery, and mitigation related to acts of terrorism.
 The following priorities help sustain these capabilities while reducing identified gaps and vulnerabilities across the state.

-In consultation with the State Homeland Security Advisor, the Senior Advisory Committee (SAC) has approved the following projects for FY20 State Homeland Security Program (SHSP) Grant.
+In consultation with the State Homeland Security Advisor, the Senior Advisory Committee (SAC) has approved the following projects for FY21 State Homeland Security Program (SHSP) Grant.
 Projects will be funded in the priority order listed.